Docker Bearer Token Realm and Access to Docker Repositories

 docker login command observes the following syntax for the desired repository or repository group:

 docker login <nexus-hostname>:<repository-port>

-Provide your repository manager credentials of username and password as well as an email address.
-This authentication is persisted in
+Provide your Sonatype Nexus Repository username and password as well as an email address (optional).

 ~/.docker/config.json and reused for any subsequent interactions against that repository.

 Unauthenticated Access to Docker Repositories